ccao-data/model-sales-val/README.md

 This repository
   uses DVC in 2 ways:
   1. The input data is versioned, tracked, and stored using DVC.
-Previous input data sets are stored in perpetuity on S3.
+Previous input data sets are stored on S3 starting after the DVC PR landed in Nov 2025.
   3. [DVC
       pipelines](https://dvc.org/doc/user-guide/project-structure/pipelines-files)
-      are used to sequentially run R pipeline scripts and track/cache inputs and outputs.
+      are used to sequentially run pipeline scripts and track/cache inputs and outputs.